tomas-kabrt/tomas-kabrt.github.io/_posts/2024-04-17-FortiClient-Vulnerabilities.md

 rm /tmp/init.conf
 ```

 The developers were so nice, that they give us a comment, what the intent of the code it.
-Basically this should do the initial setup of the plists.
-The plists are used as a configuration files, so it is possible we might be able to influence the settings of the software.
+Basically the code should do the initial setup of the plists.
+The plists are used as a configuration files for the software, so there might be possibility to influence the settings of the software.

+What are plists anyways?
+Property List (plist) files on macOS are XML or binary files used to store configuration information for applications, preferences, and other system-level settings.
+They are commonly used by macOS and its applications to store user and system settings in a structured format.

 The codes starts with creation of a file `init.conf` in the `/tmp/` folder using the `touch` command.
 Touch command just make sure the file exists, so we do not need to do a race condition here and it is enough just to plant file in advanced and it will be used in later stages of the code.
 Afterwards it applies the XML config file by running `fcconfig` with parameter merge, which gives us also idea it might probably merge provided settings with the existing one.
 I wasn't able to find reliable documentation for the tool, but given the other clues, we can make an educated guess of its functionality.

 Now, we believe we can influence the configuration of FortiClient during installation, but what can we achieve with such config?
 Luckily, Fortinet provides documentation for XML configuration files, which is the type that is used here by `fcconfig` tool to create the plists.
 The [FortiClient XML Reference Guide](https://docs.fortinet.com/document/forticlient/7.0.7/xml-reference-guide/812076) shows that we can control practically every aspect of the FortiClient's settings.
-We can turn off/on all the components, like AV, vulnerability scans, removable media access, web filtering, firewall, etc. Additionally, while browsing the possibilities for VPN connection I was able to find possibility to run scripts on connect or on disconnect from VPN.
+We can turn off/on all the components, like AV, vulnerability scans, removable media access, web filtering, firewall, etc. Additionally, while browsing the possibilities for VPN connection settings I was able to find possibility to run scripts on connect or on disconnect from VPN.
 Tada, and like that we have arbitrary code execution!

 Example exploitation scenarios: